leanprover/fp-lean/functional-programming-lean/src/getting-to-know/structures.md

 Imagine a function `zeroX` that replaces the `x` field of a `Point` with `0.0`.
 In most programming language communities, this sentence would mean that the memory location pointed to by `x` was to be overwritten with a new value.
-However, Lean does not have mutable state.
+However, Lean is a functional programming language.
 In functional programming communities, what is almost always meant by this kind of statement is that a fresh `Point` is allocated with the `x` field pointing to the new value, and all other fields pointing to the original values from the input.
 One way to write `zeroX` is to follow this description literally, filling out the new value for `x` and manually transferring `y`:
 ```lean